LiskHQ/lisk-docs/docs/building-on-lisk/run-a-lisk-node.md

 We recommend you the following hardware configuration to run a Lisk L2 node:

-- a modern multi-core CPU with good single-core performance
+- A modern multi-core CPU with good single-core performance.
-- a minimum of 16 GB RAM (32 GB recommended)
+- A minimum of 16 GB RAM (32 GB recommended).
-- a locally attached NVMe SSD drive
+- A locally attached NVMe SSD drive.
-- adequate storage capacity to accommodate both the snapshot restoration process (if restoring from snapshot) and chain data, ensuring a minimum of (2 * current_chain_size) + snapshot_size + 20%_buffer
+- Adequate storage capacity to accommodate both the snapshot restoration process (if restoring from snapshot) and chain data, ensuring a minimum of (2 * current_chain_size) + snapshot_size + 20%_buffer.
-- if running with Docker, please install Docker Engine version [27.0.1](https://docs.docker.com/engine/release-notes/27.0/) or higher
+- If running with Docker, please install Docker Engine version [27.0.1](https://docs.docker.com/engine/release-notes/27.0/) or higher.

 *Note: If utilizing Amazon Elastic Block Store (EBS), ensure timing buffered disk reads are fast enough in order to avoid latency issues alongside the rate of new blocks added to Base during the initial synchronization process; `io2 block express` is recommended.*